128technology/docs/docs/single_conductor_install.md

   sudo systemctl status 128T
   ```

-  If the service is listed as _Active_ (running), go to step 3.

-  If the service is listed as _Inactive_, run the `sudo systemctl start 128T` command.
-This may take several minutes to fully launch the service.

-3. Once the service is listed as _Active_, log into the system as Admin using the system default password.
+3. When the service is listed as _Active_, log into the system as Admin using the system default password.
 By logging into the system, you have verified the installation.

 4. Close the command prompt window.